lesya-fv/2018/README.md

 # indoor_ball
 An attempt to create a simple arkanoid with VPython.
-To run the programm ypu need VPython installed.
+To run the code you need VPython installed.